-THEN is always related to the concept of time.
+- THEN is always related to the concept of time.

-Sometimes the mistake comes from only a spelling error - typing or writing an "e" instead of an "a."
+THAN and THEN are a pair of the most often misused words in the English language.
+Sometimes the mistake comes from only a spelling error - typing or writing an "e" instead of an "a." in

 A similar habit is writing an "i" and an "e" next to each other to both look like the "i" and then placing the dot in between the two letters.
-This often avoids learning to spell "ie" and "ei" words correctly.
-As adults, many people get busy and never have or take the time to fix this situation.
-Spell checking programs associated with computer word processing come in very handy to help with this.
+It is well known that this is an old trick.

-THAN rhymes with CAN, BAN, DAN, FAN, MAN, PAN, RAN, TAN, VAN.
+- THAN rhymes with CAN, BAN, DAN, FAN, MAN, PAN, RAN, TAN, VAN.

-THEN rhymes with HEN, BEN, DEN, MEN, PEN, TEN, YEN.
+- THEN rhymes with HEN, BEN, DEN, MEN, PEN, TEN, YEN.

 THAN is comparing at least 2 things or ideas:

-"I can do anything better than you can.
-I can do anything better than you." from the musical "Annie Get Your Gun."
+- "I can do anything better than you can.
+I can do anything better than you." - From the musical "Annie Get Your Gun."

 THEN means something about time: